Reading sports betting odds can seem complicated at first glance.

 How do Plus and Minus odds work?

-When a bet is a favorite, it means the implied win percentage is greater than 50%.
-Favorites will always have a minus (-) sign in from of the odds.
+When a bet is a favorite, it means the implied probability (win percentage) is greater than 50%.
+Favorites will always have a minus (-) sign and will always be “negative odds”.
 Ex: -150.

 Favorite odds can be read as “to win $100”.